-(PriorTrendUncert - PostTrendUncert)/PriorTrendUncert
+$$(PriorTrendUncert - PostTrendUncert)/PriorTrendUncert$$

-7.2.9.4 Measurement error in welldata.log
+7.2.9.4 Measurement uncertainty in welldata.csv

-Measurement error (uncertainty) is specified by using the last column in the Cohiba well points file.
+Measurement uncertainty is specified by using the last column in the Cohiba well points file.
 These uncertainties are reported in column MeasUncert.
-Cohiba adds additional measurement error when well points are merged or if potential conflicts are detected.
+Cohiba adds additional measurement uncertainty when well points are merged or if potential conflicts are detected.
 The resulting total uncertainty is reported in TotMeasUncert.
 These are reported as standard deviations.